-Purpose: The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides nutritious foods, nutrition and breastfeeding education and support, immunization screening, and health care referral through local agencies to eligible individuals.
+Infants and Children; CFDA 10.572, WIC Farmer's Market Nutrition Program provides nutritious foods, nutrition and breastfeeding education and support, immunization screening, and health care referral through local agencies to eligible individuals.
 WIC helps income-eligible pregnant, postpartum, and breastfeeding women, infants, and children who are at special risk with respect to physical and mental health due to inadequate nutrition, health care, or both.
 WIC provides nutritional help during critical times of growth and development to prevent health problems and improve the health status of eligible individuals.
-Additionally, through the Farmers' Market Program, which is funded with this line item, many WIC participants receive locally grown fresh fruits and vegetables.
+Additionally, through the Farmers' Market Program, which is funded with this line item, many WIC the runners warker rogam, when is tunded with this line item, many with participants receive locally grown fresh fruits and vegetables.